CarlDownsOracle/oci-auditing/README.md

 \* Copy the private key `example: oci_api_key.pem` under the `configurations` folder created during installation.

-\* Open the `tool.ini` file in an editor and add the tenancy details.
+\* Open the `tool.ini` file in text editor and add the tenancy details.

     tenancy_name= <name of your tenancy>
     tenancy_ocid= <OCID of your tenancy>